fllsouto/hacker-rank-scala/README.md

 # hacker-rank-scala
-Problema solutions from Hacker Rank site, using Scala
+Problems solution from Hacker Rank site, using Scala lang